panasun/100x-stock-screener/README.md

 5.  **Profitability Preference:** Preference will be given to profitable companies.
 If a company is not profitable, it should still pass the Rule of 40 or have a significant portion of recurring revenue.
 6.  **Management/Direct Stock Ownership:** Management or direct ownership of company stock should be valued at more than $100 million.
 7.  **Sustained Revenue Growth:** The company should demonstrate a pattern of continued revenue growth.
+8.  **Valuation:** Before buying stock, it is essential to verify whether the valuation is overvalued or undervalued.
+This can be checked using tools suchas Gurufocus and SimplyWall.st

 Please note that these criteria are used to screen potential investment opportunities for high-growth potential stocks.